Ricks-Lab/benchMT/README.md

 * Ignore ASPEED server video cards.
 * Check devmap and give more details to help user understand mapping of BOINC Devices to Driver Card Numbers.
 * Improved code robustness and style.
+* Added command line option to purge cached kernel files from working directory.
+* More robust error handling when determining PCId IDs with lspci.

 ## Development Plans and Known Limitations
 * Doesn't work in console of server install of Ubuntu.
 Need to investigate this.